The inertial Jacquet-Langlands correspondence: Maximal simple types.

-The sequence~$\Gamma = \tr_B\Lambda$ is called the \emph{trace} of the lattice sequence~$\Lambda$, and~$\Lambda$ the \emph{continuation} of~$\Gamma$.
-Notice that the theorem does not say that every $\fo_{D_E}$-lattice sequence has a continuation: this doesn't necessarily hold (see~\cite{SecherreStevensIV} Exemple~1.6).
-Usually, $\fB$ will denote the hereditary order~$\fA \cap B = \fP_0(\Gamma)$.
+The sequence~$\Gamma = \tr_B\Lambda$ is called the \emph{trace} of the lattice sequence~$\Lambda$, and~$\Lambda$ is called the \emph{continuation} of~$\Gamma$.
+Notice that the theorem does not say that every $\mO_{D_E}$-lattice sequence has a continuation: this doesn't necessarily hold (see~\cite[Exemple~1.6]{SecherreStevensIV}).
+Usually, the symbol $\fB$ will denote the hereditary order~$\fA \cap B = \fP_0(\Gamma)$.